 They can solve big problems for other people.
 They can inspire other people.
 So, let’s make sure they can tell those techniques, tell their stories, and inspire people to change, and that was what me think “Yes I’ve got “to work out a way of solving this.”
 So that’s what I did.

 – You were in that corporate world to begin with, weren’t you?

 – Coo, speaking of good enough, let’s talk then about how we first met.
-So, take you back to the summer, ’09.
-Not summer, the early spring of 2017, when I’d finished my manuscript for Big Ideas for Small Businesses.
-And proudly announced on a Facebook entrepreneurs’ group “Hey, guess what guys, I’ve finished my manuscript.
+So, take you back to the early spring of 2017, when I’d finished my manuscript for Big Ideas for Small Businesses.
+I proudly announced on a Facebook entrepreneurs’ group “Hey, guess what guys, I’ve finished my manuscript.
 “My book is done.
 “I am done.
 “All I need to do now is get the cover designed “and get someone to proofread it, edit it,”

 – And had a brief chat.
 You asked me about 50 questions, which usually led with, have you done X, have you considered Y, what about Z. And my answers were, no, no, what’s Z?

 – And there was a spreadsheet, wasn’t there?
-Wasn’t there a spreadsheet or something you gave to.
+Wasn’t there a spreadsheet or something you gave to me?.

 – It was incredible wasn’t it?

 – It was something, I remember, and John went “I thought I finished, “and here is my list of 130 jobs I got left to do.”

 – Yeah, yeah, I remember that, yes.
 I think part of the problem is you just start off with an idea and file ‘new’ and then people start writing, and that’s lovely.
 But people who are used to creating information got maybe a slightly different way of going about things.